Benzodiazepine Addiction Treatment

 A benzodiazepine addiction is not easily solved by willpower and stopping the benzodiazepine intake.
 Treatment options include medication management, inpatient/residential care, counseling, and 12 Step Programs.

-At the Phoenix Recovery and Counseling Centers, we offer addiction recovery services and specifically treat those suffering from benzodiazepine addiction.
+At The Phoenix Recovery Center, we offer addiction recovery services and specifically treat those suffering from benzodiazepine addiction.
 Our services include a Residential Treatment, PHP Day Program, Intensive Outpatient Program and General Outpatient Program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 Phoenix Recovery Experience